-Please note that the 2021 Summer School has been cancelled.
-The next Summer School will most likely take place in 2022.
+Depending on the developments around the Covid19 pandemic, the next Summer School will most likely take place in summer 2022.

 Every year in summer, Sigmund Freud University Vienna offers an international Summer School to present a blend of its strength in psychotherapy science.
 It aims at attracting students from around the world, creating a vibrant and diverse atmosphere.